CODE OF ETHICS

 To other Counsellors and Psychotherapists:

-Counsellors and Psychotherapists should not conduct themselves in their counselling-related activities in ways, which undermine public confidence in either, their role as a counsellor or psychotherapist or in the work of other Counsellors and Psychotherapists.
+Counsellors and Psychotherapists should not conduct themselves in their counselling-related activities in ways, which undermine public confidence in either, their role as a counsellor or psychotherapist or in the work of other

 If a practitioner suspects misconduct by another counsellor that cannot be resolved or remedied after discussion with the counsellor concerned, they should implement the Complaints Procedure, doing so without breaches of confidentiality other than those necessary for investigating the complaint through APCP.